ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 Too many spots detected
 -----------------------

-While there could be many reasons why spotMAX is detecting too many spots, we can identify these main issues:
+While there could be many reasons why SpotMAX is detecting too many spots, we can identify these main issues:

 1. Oversegmentation of the spots channel